Phala-Network/meta-dstack-cloud/README.md

-# Yocto support for DStack Guest
+# Yocto support for dstack guest OS

-This project implements Yocto layer and the overall build scripts for DStack Base OS image.
+This project implements Yocto layer and the overall build scripts for dstack Base OS image.

 ## Build